 I selected my ex-manager and ex-mentor from my previous company, P&G (Procter & Gamble).
 He was my brand manager when I interned back in 2005 (I was still a second year student in NUS, National University of Singapore, then.
-A little baby!! ).
+A little baby!! :D ).
 I later secured a pre-placement offer with P&G after a successful two-month internship.
 That was two years before I was slated to graduate.
 (I later decided to graduate one year earlier and start work early.)

 While I never got the chance to work with my ex-manager anymore after I returned to work in P&G after graduation, the internship experience remained etched in my mind as one of the more formative periods of my life.

 My letter to my ex-mentor.
 The final message was about 700 words long.

 As my ex-mentor and I are no longer in direct contact (he has been transferred to China for work), I’ve sent him the message via LinkedIn instead, where we are already connected.
 Our last communication was on LinkedIn and I see his status updates on LinkedIn from time to time, so I know my message is going to reach him (at one point or another).

 As I had mentioned in my comment at Day 9’s task post, it felt really good articulating my gratitude to him in a formal capacity.
 I had previously thanked him from time to time for what he had done for me during the internship, but it was always in a passing remark as part of a late night conversation online, catch-up session in the office, or part of a meeting about something else.
 I hope he will read the letter soon and know the kind of impact he has brought and will continue to bring to others’ lives.

 Now, let’s move on to today’s task!

 Day 10: Flowers

 Flowers.
 Aren’t they a beautiful creation of nature?